-This time, we’re going to talk about wiring Kent Armstrong humbucker pickups to one volume, one tone, and one DPDT toggle switch.
-The Kent Armstrong brand features many different models of fantastic sounding pickups for electric and acoustic guitars.
+In this article, we’re going to discuss wiring Kent Armstrong humbucker pickups to one volume, one tone, and one DPDT toggle switch.
+The Kent Armstrong brand features many different models of fantastic-sounding pickups for electric and acoustic guitars.
 The humbuckers utilize a unique design to help them achieve highly sought-after tones.

 Step 1: Wiring Code

-To get started wiring Kent Armstrong humbucker pickups, we’re going to need the pickup’s wiring code.
-Kent Armstrong uses a few different wiring codes but the majority should fall into one of the four we have listed.
+To get started wiring these pickups, we’re going to need the pickup’s wiring code.
+Kent Armstrong uses a few different wiring codes, but the majority should fall into one of the four we have listed below.
 One of these codes should be the correct colors for your humbucker.
 If none of these colors match the colors of your humbucker, you will need to check your documentation or use a digital volt-meter to get the code of your model.

 Wiring Code A

 - Black and shield (bare) = Twisted together; Ground

 - White and shield twisted together = Ground

 We are going to use wiring code A in this example, and it should look like Figure 1.
 If you have one of the others or a completely different one, all that matters is the Hot and Ground go to the same place as the Hot and Ground in these examples.